Gitocalypse/Project2/writeup_template.md

 After all addjustment the lines are found in sufficiant quality in the test_video.

+The processed video can be found under: white.mp4

 ![alt-text-1](white.mp4)

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.